foysal00100/Quad-English-speaking-practice-group.ISCMUB22/index.md

-## Welcome to GitHub Pages
+## Welcome to club

-1.• Arrive on time
+###RULES

-2.• Come prepared to work (review notes, complete assigned readings, write out potential test questions) Guidelines (Dos and Don’ts)
+-Arrive on time

-3.• Be willing to contribute ideas
+-Come prepared to work (review notes, complete assigned readings, write out potential test questions) Guidelines (Dos and Don’ts)

-4.• Don’t be afraid to ask questions
+-Be willing to contribute ideas
-5.• Be an active participant (listening and speaking) 6.• Share strategies you have found to be helpful
+-Don’t be afraid to ask questions
-7.• Exchange contact information
+-Be an active participant (listening and speaking) -Share strategies you have found to be helpful -Exchange contact information
-8.• Stay focused on the task at hand
+-Stay focused on the task at hand
-9.• Have an agenda for each session so expectations are clear (what will be covered, how, and by whom)
+-Have an agenda for each session so expectations are clear (what will be covered, how, and by whom)
-10.• Don’t split up the work (for example: math problems—group members should each do all the problems, but could take turns going over them) 11.• Don’t view the study group as a substitute for tutoring (if needed) or individual study
+-Don’t split up the work (for example: math problems—group d all the problems, but could take turns going over them) -Don’t view the study group as a substitute for tutoring (if needed) or individual study

 ### Markdown